Common Name(s): Bastogne Walnut, Paradox

 Grain/Texture: Grain is usually straight, but can be irregular.
 Has a medium texture and moderate natural luster.

-Endgrain: Semi-ring-porous; large earlywood pores grading to medium latewood pores, few; solitary and radial multiples of 2-3; tyloses occasionally to abundantly present; growth rings distinct; rays barely visible without lens; parenchyma banded (marginal), apotracheal parenchyma diffuse-in-aggregates (sometimes very faint and barely visible even with lens).
+Endgrain: Semi-ring-porous; large earlywood pores grading to medium latewood pores, few; solitary and radial multiples of 2-3; tyloses occasionally to abundantly present; growth rings distinct; medium rays barely visible without lens, normal spacing; parenchyma diffuse-in-aggregates (sometimes very faint and barely visible even with lens) and banded (marginal).

 Rot Resistance: No data available, but most likely at least moderately durable to very durable, matching the durability of the parent species (J. regia and J. hindsii).